influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withMountPath(mountPath)
 ```

-The Vault mountPath here is the mount path to use when authenticating with Vault.
+"The Vault mountPath here is the mount path to use when authenticating with Vault.
 For example, setting a value to `/v1/auth/foo`, will use the path `/v1/auth/foo/login` to authenticate with Vault.
-If unspecified, the default value "/v1/auth/kubernetes" will be used.
+If unspecified, the default value \"/v1/auth/kubernetes\" will be used."

 ### fn spec.vault.auth.kubernetes.withRole